JeringTech/KeyValueStore/ReadMe.md

     public long DummyLong { get; set; }
 }
 ```
-We can use it, together with the built-in reference type `int` as value and key types:
+We can use it, together with the built-in value type `int` as key and value types:
 ```csharp
 var mixedStorageKVStore = new MixedStorageKVStore<int, DummyStruct>(); // int key, DummyStruct value var dummyStructInstance = new DummyStruct()